input-output-hk/daedalus/installers/README.md

 Before signing the Mac installer, the keychain needs to be set up.
 Do this by running:

-    CERT_PASS=mysecret load-certificate -f macos.p12
+    load-certificate -f macos.p12

-The certificate is required to be in PKCS#12 format, and the certificate password is in the `CERT_PASS` environment variable.
+The certificate is required to be in PKCS#12 format.
+It will prompt for a certificate decryption password, or you can put this in the `CERT_PASS` environment variable.